L4r1k/Heim/solution/solution.md

 }
 ```

-8. If you now go back to step 2 and try to perform this step with the username `odin` you will receive an error
+Knowing that it seems we need to be authorized as 'Odin' to retrieve the flag, if  now go back to step 2 and try to retrieve an access token as 'Odin' we receive an error.

 ```bash
 curl --location --request POST 'localhost:8080/auth' \